Netanyahu appoints new interim Civil Service commissioner

 Prime Minister Benjamin Netanyahu at court in Tel Aviv, May 6, 2025. (credit: REUVEN KASTRO/POOL)

-Netanyahu, however, rejected the AG’s proposal, which was for an independent selection committee, and instead attempted to pass a government measure giving him the power to choose the candidate.
-At first, the prime minister proposed that the candidate of his choice then be vetted merely for his or her integrity, but he later amended the proposal such that a new ad-hoc vetting committee would examine both the candidate’s integrity and his or her professional qualifications.
+At first, the prime minister proposed that the candidate of his choice then be vetted on the basis of their integrity, but he later amended the proposal such that a new ad hoc vetting committee would examine both the candidate’s integrity and their professional qualifications.

 Prime minister's proposal unlawful, according to majority opinion

-The majority opinion in the 2-1 ruling on Monday was that the prime minister’s proposal was unlawful, since it did not include “sufficient guarantees for maintaining the independent, state-oriented, and non-political nature of the role or for selecting the most professionally suitable candidate,” according to a summary of the ruling published by the court’s spokesperson.
+The majority opinion in the 2-1 ruling on Monday was that the prime minister’s proposal was unlawful, since it did not include “sufficient guarantees for maintaining the independent, state-oriented, and nonpolitical nature of the role or for selecting the most professionally suitable candidate,” according to a summary of the ruling published by the court’s spokesperson.

 “Furthermore, the majority opinion determined that there is no longer room for the practice in which the political echelon decides and modifies the appointment mechanism at its discretion, based on considerations that are not transparent to the public,” the summary read.